tiendu/tiendu.github.io/_posts/2026-06-07-something-is-missing-eng.md

 Most people probably don't.

 Maybe that's why the phone comes out the second there's a pause in conversation.
 Maybe that's why the television stays on.
-Maybe that's why two in the morning finds people watching kitchen renovation videos with their thumb still moving across the screen.
+Maybe that's why 2 AM finds people watching kitchen renovation videos with their thumb still moving across the screen.

 Not because the kitchen matters.